sei-dsvoboda/exub/README.md

 Fixed another instance of misuse of _ in place of *.

+Modified use of whitespace in examples.
+Asterisks are placed such that they accurately reflect the grammar of the language (in which * is part of a declarator, not part of the declaration-specifiers).

 ## Development Rules

 Here are some rules that the examples should comply with: